 1 Calorific value per unit of energy and CO2 emission factors are based on the Act on Promotion of Global Warming Countermeasures.
-Electricity emission factors are based on the factors by electric utility in "Emission Factors by Electric Utility (for Calculation of Greenhouse Gas Emissions by Specific Emitters) FY2021 Results" (Ministry of the Environment and Ministry of Economy, Trade and Industry; January 24, 2023).
+Electricity emission factors by electric utility in "Emission Factors by Electric Utility (for Calculation of Greenhouse Gas Emissions by Specific Emitters) FY2021 Results" (Ministry of the Environment and Ministry of Economy, Trade and Industry; January 24, 2023).